All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What Is NAD+?

 NAD+ is a coenzyme found in every living cell.
 It plays a central role in cellular energy production (via the mitochondrial electron transport chain), DNA repair, gene expression regulation, and cell signaling.
-Without adequate NAD+, cells cannot produce ATP efficiently, repair DNA damage, or maintain healthy function.
+Without adequate NAD+, cells can't produce ATP efficiently, repair DNA damage, or maintain healthy function.

 NAD+ levels decline substantially with age.
 By middle age, NAD+ levels can drop to roughly half of what they were in youth.
 This decline is now recognized as a contributing factor in many aspects of aging, including changes in hair health.